 The girl felt herself flying backwards, out of the prince's arms altogether.
 It was if a powerful gust of wind had sent her soaring through the air.
 That was until she felt the sudden impact against the back of her head, then feeling herself sliding down till her bum landed, quite hard on a solid surface.

 "Your time is finally up," a distant voice echoed into her barely, conscious mind.
-"You will now join me in the afterlife."
 Which was the last thing she heard before losing consciousness altogether?

 Everything around the Prince was still the same, except the girl he had just been dancing with.
 He couldn't understand how she disappeared so quickly.
 He had even scanned the crowds for her, expecting to see her dark, brunette hair dashing between the heads of the maidens or at least escaping out the balcony door, at the other end of the ballroom.
 No one else in the room was acting any differently; just eagerly awaiting their turn.

-It was then when the Prince noticed a shiny object shinning up at him, from the floor in front of him and from that piece alone the Prince was determined to find her again
+It was then when the Prince noticed something shinning up at him, from the floor in front of him...
+The only thing the girl had left in her wake was an old fashion worn out shoe, that had seen better days.
+And from that object, alone it brought back memories, memories that he had long forgotten.
+The Prince was now, more determined than ever, to find her again.